matchmore/tech-blog/20180619/README.md

 Ok, lets be real - we are just starting, nobody is our there, we need to create some "people" to test our and develop against.

-We can create virtual pins, which here we will mimic other people looking for their second half.
+We can create virtual pins, which here will mimic other people looking for their second half.

 ```javascript
 async makePerson(name, properties) {